Definition: Research Question

 This question is so broad that research methodology would be very difficult.
 Also, the question is too broad to be discussed in a typical research paper.

-This question has a very clear focus for which data can be collected, analysed, and discussed.
+This question has a very clear focus for which data can be collected, analyzed, and discussed.

 |Too objective: How much time do young children spend doing physical activity per day?|